 Do you have a small bedroom that you want to add more storage without scarifying style?
-Using IKEA hacks is an affordable way to do just that, and it saves you time from building cabinets from scratch.
-In this blog post, I will walk you through the steps to create this beginner friendly built-in wardrobe.
+Using IKEA hacks is an affordable way to do just that.
+In 2023 Fall One Room Challenge, my husband and I added this wrap around built in wardrobe to our guest bedroom / office combo space.
+It more than tripled the storage in this closet-less room.
+Let me will walk you through how to put this together without all the stress.

 Step One: Planning

 Tip: Your space may be different.
 Draw the design to scale to visualize how different combinations look.
-I like to use pen and paper.
-Excel and SketchUp Free are good options too.
+I like to use pen and paper as a first step and upgrade to SketchUp Free if I need to see more detailed renderings.

 I was nervous about removing our brand-new baseboards.
-But since it’s standard to have built-ins to sit flush against the wall, I decided to ask my husband for help and give it a go.
+But since it’s standard to have built-ins sit flush against the wall, I decided to ask my husband to help and give it a go.

-I prefer to use a trim puller to remove baseboards, because drywall repair can be a mess (don’t ask me how I know!).
 Start by scoring the seam between the wall and the trim.
 Tap the trim puller with a mallet, and gently wiggle the trim to separate it from the wall.
-A well-designed trim puller (like this one) makes your job easier.

-After the trim is removed, remove the finishing nails.
+After the trim was removed, there were some finishing nails left sticking out.
 For stubborn nails, we used both the trim puller and a pair of locking pliers to pry them off.
 It worked like a charm!

 Step Three: Building the base (optional)

-If your ceiling height is 8 ft, there will only be a 3-inch gap you need to fill.
+If your ceiling height is 8 feet, there will only be a 3-inch gap to fill.
 You can skip this step.

-Since we have a 9-feet ceiling in this room, we wanted to add a base with 2x6s to minimize the gap on the top.
+Since we had a 9-foot ceiling in this room, we wanted to add a base with 2x6s to minimize the gap on the top.
 This way we don’t end up with a disproportionally large soffit on the top.

 Clamping it down with corner clamps.
 Countersink the screws so they don’t interfere with the baseboard.

-We built two separate bases, one for each PAX wardrobe, secured them to studs with construction screws.
-Then added plastic shims so that they are level in all directions.
+We built two separate bases, one for each PAX wardrobe, added plastic shims to level them, then secured them to studs with construction screws.
+You really don’t want a wobbly foundation for the built-ins.

-You can see here I messed up with the measurement and had to add blocking to the sides.
-When designing built-ins, you want to leave 2-3 inches of clearance to allow the doors to open freely, otherwise the metal handle or knobs will hit the wall easily when you open the doors.
+You can see here I messed up with the measurements and had to add blocking to the side.
+When designing built-ins, make sure to account for clearance between the cabinets and the walls, otherwise the hardware will hit the wall every time you open the doors.

-We used our impact driver to assemble the IKEA closets and set the torque at the lowest level to make sure we don’t over-tighten the screws.
-IKEA don’t recommend using power tools for assembly, but it saves so much time this way.
+We used our impact driver to assemble the IKEA closets and set the torque at the lowest level to make sure we didn’t over-tighten the screws.
+IKEA doesn’t recommend using power tools for assembly, but it saved so much time doing it this way (it’s okay to be a rebel once in a while).

 We also learned after stripping a few screws that IKEA products often come with Pozidriv screws.
 They look similar to Phillips screws but have additional cross offsets at 45 degree angle.
 If you assemble IKEA furniture a lot, grab a Pozidriv screwdriver or Pozidriv driver bits.
 They’re life savers.